 Rooms: Reminiscent of Sex and the City, they’re contemporary, stylish and sexy-sleek, though not as spacious as I’d like for a luxe hotel built from the ground up (most have queen-size beds instead of kings).
-But following a redo in 2012, they're fresh, outfitted with pops of color.
+But outfitted with pops of color, rooms look good.

-My favorite features a bay window outfitted with a handsome window seat, so you can sit, room service coffee or champagne in hand, and gaze out onto the Hudson – or the bright red sign for Pastis, the hip bistro across the street.
-(The glassed-in balconies, available in larger rooms, are cool, too).
+My favorite features a bay window outfitted with a handsome window seat, so you can sit, room service coffee or champagne in hand, and gaze out onto the Hudson – or the construction site across the street that was once the beloved bistro Pastis.
+(The glassed-in balconies, available in larger rooms, are agreeable, too).

 Beds are immaculate and white topped by angular tufted leather headboards framed in signature dark wood.